Fisher-Price Jumperoo Review and Videos

 Overall, we give the Jumperoo really high scores, nearly reaching a perfect 5!
 We basically love everything about it, save for some very minor annoyances that were easily remedied.

-Looking broadly at the field of activity centers and exersaucers, the Jumperoo really stands out against the competitions in its features and build quality.
+Looking broadly at the field of activity centers and exersaucers, the Jumperoo really stands out against the competition in its features and build quality.
 And given how much fun it is, we think it's a great deal!
 Perfect for babies from about 3 to 18 months, at this low price the Jumperoo will prove itself worth every penny!

 Interested?
 You can check out the Jumperoo here!